by Karl Perera

 Go On, Get Started Now!

 Just get started today.
 Now if possible.
 Do something positive no matter how small.
 Depressed people often find it hard to even get out of bed or make the smallest decision.
 However you feel, don’t listen to your own excuses, fight them and begin.
 Help yourself because no one else will.
 Depressed feelings only truly go away when you give them permission to.
 Often we feed depression with our own negative power.
 Starve it by being positive, by feeding your mind with small bits of positivity each day.
+Let your imagination run wild and think about how you can make things better.

 I wish you luck on your journey to conquering this plague we call procrastination.
 You CAN do it!